ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

   - [ ] Run `alter user "your_user" set default_role = "your_role";` to set the UI default Role to your appropriate role instead of `PUBLIC`.
 (E.g. `alter user "KDIETZ" set default_role = "KDIETZ";`)
 - [ ] Test your Snowflake connection in the UI by first running selecting which warehouse to use (e.g. `use warehouse ANALYST_XS;`), clicking the "play" button, and then querying a database you have access to (e.g. `select * from "PROD"."COMMON"."DIM_CRM_PERSON" limit 10;`)

 We STRONGLY recommend using the UI, but if you must download a SQL development tool, you will need one that is compatible with Snowflake, such as [SQLWorkbench/J](http://sql-workbench.net) or [DataGrip](https://www.jetbrains.com/datagrip/).
-If you're interested in DataGrip, follow the [instructions to get a JetBrains license in the handbook](https://about.gitlab.com/handbook/tools-and-tips/#jetbrains).
-If using DataGrip, you may need to download the [Driver](https://docs.snowflake.net/manuals/user-guide/jdbc-download.html#downloading-the-driver).
-This template may be useful as you're configuring the DataGrip connection to Snowflake `jdbc:snowflake://{account:param}.snowflakecomputing.com/?{password}[&db={Database:param}][&warehouse={Warehouse:param}][&role={Role:param}]` We recommend not setting your schema so you can select from the many options.
+If you're interested in DataGrip, follow the instructions [optional steps](#optional-steps) section of the [Computer Set Up](#computer-set-up) sections of this issue.
 #### Snowflake SQL

 Snowflake SQL is probably not that different from the dialects of SQL you're already familiar with, but here are a couple of resources to point you in the right direction: